COINtoolbox/ActSNClass/docs/plotting.rst

  - Purity: fraction of correct Ia classifications;
  - Figure of merit: efficiency x purity with a penalty factor of 3 for false positives (contamination).

-The class :py:class:`actsnclass.Canvas` enables you do to it using:
+The class `Canvas <https://actsnclass.readthedocs.io/en/latest/api/actsnclass.Canvas.html#actsnclass.Canvas>_` enables you do to it using:

 .. code-block:: python
    :linenos: